 Profile

-CHERP Core Investigator Joshua M. Thorpe, PhD, MPH, is also an tenured Associate Professor in the Division of Pharmaceutical Outcomes and Policy, Eshelman School of Pharmacy, University of North Carolina, healthcare scientist in the Department of Veterans Affairs (VA), and Director of Analytics and Research in the VA's National Center for End-of-Life Care.
+CHERP Core Investigator Joshua M. Thorpe, PhD, MPH, is also a tenured Associate Professor in the Division of Pharmaceutical Outcomes and Policy, Eshelman School of Pharmacy, University of North Carolina, Research Health Scientist in the Department of Veterans Affairs (VA), and Senior Analytics and Methods Consultant with the VA's Veteran Experience Center (VEC).
 He is the Principal Investigator (PI) or Co-Investigator (Co-I) on NIH-funded studies including appropriate medication use and prescription safety, regulating licensed nursing practice in nursing homes, and disparities in healthy behaviors and preventive health behaviors in older adults with responsibilities for elder care.
-His research aims to reduce disparities in access to care, and provide evidence on the comparative effectiveness of various treatment options and management strategies for complex older patients managing multiple medical conditions.
+His research aims to reduce disparities in access to care and provide evidence on the comparative effectiveness of various treatment options and management strategies for complex older patients managing multiple medical conditions.

 Research Areas